Linaro/website/_posts/2015/02/2015-02-04-welcome-linaro-connect-hong-kong-2015.markdown

 This year the event will be held at the [Regal Airport Hotel](http://www.regalhotel.com/regal-airport-hotel/en/home/home.html) that is conveniently located at the Hong Kong International Airport.
 You will be able to literally walk from the airport to your hotel room in just a few minutes!

-Linaro Connect continues to expand in testament to the growing interest and importance of ARM technology to the Linux community and ARM ecosystem.
+Linaro Connect continues to expand in testament to the growing interest and importance of Arm technology to the Linux community and Arm ecosystem.
 There are over 480 people registered to attend this time.
 This is well above any previous Connect registrations prior to the event.

 We will continue the Linaro Theme days that we introduced at Linaro Connect USA 2014.
 Theme days are keynotes and sessions focused around the Linaro Segment Groups: LEG - Enterprise Server, LNG - Networking, LHG - Digital Home and LMG - Mobile.
 For this Connect we have added a new Theme day for the Engineering Community.